centminmod/validate-emails/readme.md

 # API Support

 In additional to local self-hosted email verification, the script now has added support for the following external Email cleaning service APIs - [EmailListVerify](https://centminmod.com/emaillistverify), [MillionVerifier](https://centminmod.com/millionverifier), [MyEmailVerifier](https://centminmod.com/myemailverifier), [CaptainVerify](https://centminmod.com/captainverify), [Proofy.io](https://centminmod.com/proofy).
 Links to services maybe affiliate links.
 If you found this information useful ;)

+## Personal Experience

+Personal experience with all 5 providers:

+- EmailListVerify and MillionVerifier while being cheaper than the others seem to be better for the following:
+  - API documentation
+  - Less restrictive on API connection and rate limits.
+Meaning if you are doing per email API checks for many email addresses, the speed of completion will be faster.
+Though if you're doing many email address checks, you'd want to use their respective bulk email API end points to update a single text file for processing.
+  - For bulk API speed though, MillionVerifier is much faster than EmailListVerify.
+For the sample 15 email addresses tested below, MillionVerifier bulk API took ~7 seconds, EmailListVerify bulk API took ~45 seconds.
+Compared to per email address verification checks, both taking ~2.2 seconds.
+EmailListVerify seems to have much more detailed status classifications (see below) compared to ther others so more processing is done on their end.
+- MyEmailVerifier API is limited to 30 requests per minute for per email address verification checks.
+- CaptainVerify API is limited to a maximum of 2 simultaneous connections and 50 checks per minute for per email address verification checks.
+- Proofy.io has the most restrictive API limits but I can't seem to find any documentation of the actual limits, so I have to code it so it isn't as fast as other providers for per email verification checks.
+It will be the slowest of the 5 providers for per email verification checks.
+- The number of API returned status value classifications returned by the 5 providers differs.
+Some have finer grain classifications for emails than others.
+  - EmailListVerify has 18 classifications [ok, error, invalid_mx, smtp_error, smtp_protocol, unknown_email, attempt_rejected, relay_error, antispam_system, email_disabled, domain_error, ok_for_all, dead_server, syntax_error, unknown, accept_all, disposable, spamtrap]
+  - MillionVerifier has 5 classifications [ok, catch_all, unknown, disposable, invalid]
+  - MyEmailVerifier has 4 classifications [valid, invalid, catch-all, unknown]
+  - CaptainVerify has 4 classifications [valid, invalid, risky, unknown]
+  - Proofy.io has 4 classifications [deliverable, risky, undeliverable, unknown]

 | Provider                         | 1k        | 2k        | 5k        | 10k       | 25k       | 30k       | 50k       | 70k       | 100k      |
 |----------------------------------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|